APA Vs MLA - Work Cited APA & MLA Format With Examples

 Global warming is affecting the environment on a large scale can be minimized by reducing our carbon footprint (Williams et al., 2015).

-For MLA paper citation, you do not need to add and mention all the writers in the first intext.
-Only the first author is mentioned while the others are cited as et al followed by the page number.
+For MLA paper citations, you do not need to add and mention all the writers in the first in-text.
+Only the first author is mentioned, while the others are cited as et al followed by the page number.

 For Sources Without an Author